 Securing hardware assets in organizations

 Furthermore, with the traditional working perimeters slowly fading away, remote work often means that employees are working in less secure environments.
 This of course, increases the susceptibility to attack.
-So, with more entry points, and less control over such entry points, any device could have been compromised by a malicious actor, providing them with insider access.
+So, with more entry points, and less control over such entry points, any device could have been compromised by a malicious actor.
+This provides them with insider access.

 Think about a football game at Wembley Stadium.
-All attendees must go through physical security checks, and, as a result, it is assumed that no one inside the stadium is carrying any dangerous items.
+All attendees must go through physical security checks.
+As a result, it is assumed that no one inside the stadium is carrying any dangerous items.
 But it is Wembley, the biggest football stadium in the UK, and it’s guaranteed that there will be exposed entry points.
 Just like Wembley, when a malicious actor gains access to the enterprise’s network, they are basically free to roam wherever they wish.

 While security departments struggle, malicious actors thrive.
-Not only is the IT department’s job becoming more of a challenge with the rise of telework, but attackers’ tools, techniques, and procedures are becoming more deceitful.
+The IT department’s job becoming more of a challenge with the rise of telework.
+And attackers’ tools, techniques, and procedures are becoming more deceitful.
 Cybercriminals are constantly demonstrating their ability to bypass traditional network and endpoint detection and response solutions.
 So, the “secure walls” I mentioned early are not, in fact, that secure.
 In some instances, bypassing such measures is not even necessary.
 Attackers will use social engineering techniques to have an insider – wittingly or unwittingly – cause a cyber incident.
 And employees’ access privileges (granted under the assumption of trust) only make the extent of the attack more damaging.

 With ZT, the trust given to internal users and devices is eliminated, and resources are protected under the assumption that there has already been a breach.
 To do this, access is granted based on PLP – permitting access only to those resources necessary to carry out the job – and implemented by micro-segmentation.
 By splitting the network into smaller, more granular sections, micro-segmentation prevents lateral network movement in an effort to reduce the blast radius of an attack.